schmiph2/pysepm/README.md

 + Short-time objective intelligibility (stoi)

 # Install with pip
 The setup.py is not finished yet.
-You have to install the dependencies by hand
+You have to install the dependencies by hand.

 First install Cython (Required for python-pesq):
 ```
 pip3 install Cython
 ```
-Then install python-pesq and pystoi
+Then install python-pesq and pystoi:
 ```
 pip3 install https://github.com/schmiph2/python-pesq/archive/master.zip
 pip3 install https://github.com/schmiph2/pystoi/archive/master.zip